Wind-WindKids/winding/samples/storycats/winding.md

 Licensing
 Text and source code © authors, CC-BY 4.0.
 Interior images CC-BY-NC 4.0 (except front/back covers).
 The back cover photo: Charles J. Sharp, CC BY-SA 4.0, via Wikimedia Commons.

 Art in *Aria and Storycats* is not without flaws.
+To remix or illuminate your own version, visit https://wind.kids

+Story by Wind and Ariane Windkid.

+@comment: hidden
 The social stories shown here—art, science, religion, readers, copyright law—are simplified kernels—unix in a haiku.
 Don't use them to reduce real-world social stories and their physical dynamics, which have been optimized by millennia of distributed, world-scale uptime and computation.
-To remix or illuminate your own version, visit https://wind.kids

-Story by Wind and Ariane Windkid.